Is granite scratch proof?

 Our stone comes from our suppliers.
-A supplier is an importer of natural and engineered stone.
+A stone supplier is an importer of natural and engineered stone.
 Since suppliers work in wholesale and focus specifically on import of natural/engineered stone, they have a wide variety of stone selections.
 Suppliers do not sell directly to the public, only to stone fabricators.
 Most natural and engineered stones are imported from Italy, Brazil, Spain, India, and China.
 For more information on where stones come from, see our blog!

 What is the difference between a supplier and a fabricator?

 A supplier is an importer of natural and engineered stone.
 They do not sell directly to the public.
 A fabricator is a company that cuts, polishes, and installs natural and engineered stone project.
-They do sell directly to the public.
+Fabricators sell directly to the public.
 Typically, suppliers and fabricators work together, so as a homeowner you will most likely visit both while working on your project!

 Which stone is cheapest?

-Do we do corian or cultured marble?
+Do we work with Corian or cultured marble?

-No. We do not handle any type or cultured marble or corian products.
+No. We do not handle any type or cultured marble or Corian products.

 Do we sub-contract installers?